FarronF/limerick-council-meetings/meetings/2023/10/17-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th June 2023.md

 the national broadcaster can be examined.
 It has yet to be decided what the signage will read

 and where it might go.
-He reiterated that the Gardaí are fully committed to the campaign.--- 3
+He reiterated that the Gardaí are fully committed to the campaign.
+---
+3

 Cllr.
 Butler stated he is not in favor of anymore bollards or signage as most signs are ignored and